stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 http://dl.dropbox.com/u/17968211/www7quantum_notes_by_lis.zip
 (beautiful font, nice drawings, ...)

-There were ~6 participants.
-It went _really_ well (though I had a lot of luck to get so outstanding participants).
+It went really well (though I had a lot of luck to get so outstanding participants).
 Also, it can be made a bit simpler, with less mathematics.

-## Course (Quantum cryptography, ICFO 2011)
+XXX Photo XXX

-"Programma Jonevs y Ciencia"
+## Quantum cryptography, ICFO (2011)

-15.06-15.07.2011, ICFO, Castelldefels (Barcelona)
+* Programma Jonevs y Ciencia

-6h twice a week
+* 15.06-15.07.2011, ICFO, Castelldefels (Barcelona)
-2 participants
+* 6h twice a week
-with one it went great, with the other - not so (though he was not even motivated)
+* 2 participants

 General idea:
 - Rather involve and inspire than merely give lectures.